carrington-115/expo-dev-course/README.md

 ### Tabs Navigation

 - This is a navigation pattern where tabs are used as the main method of navigation.
 The Syntax is same with `Stack` navigation just the keyword changes to `Tabs`

+## Dynamic Routes

+- A dynamic route is created by wrapping a route's name in `square brackets` for example, `[product].tsx`.
+- The data in dynamic segment depends on the name in the square brackets which can be an id through using route params methods.